 In case you don’t pool money in advance, there are significant changes in the onus falling on only one person.

-Travel Tips for Saving Money on your Dharamshala Budget Trip
+4 Money-Saving Tips for your Dharamshala Budget Trip

-Dharamshala is the kind of place that is suited for all kind of travelers.
-If you are a budget traveler or backpacker like me, let me share a few pointers with you.
+Dharamshala is the kind of place that is suited for all kinds of travellers.
+If you are a budget traveller or backpacker like me, let me share a few pointers with you.

-Consider them handy tips for not only saving money but for indulging in a hassle-free travel experience.
+Consider their handy tips for not only saving money but for indulging in a hassle-free travel experience.